top of page

 1. Insufficient Heating or Cooling

-Cause: Dirty air filters, blocked airflow, refrigerant leaks, or a faulty compressor.
+• Cause: This could be due to dirty air filters, blocked airflow, refrigerant leaks, or a faulty compressor.

-• Check air filters: Regularly inspect and replace dirty air filters.
+• Check and replace air filters: Regularly inspect and replace dirty air filters to ensure proper airflow.

-• Clear airflow: Ensure nothing is obstructing the outdoor unit and that it has at least 300mm clearance in front and 150mm from the wall behind
+• Clear airflow: Make sure the outdoor unit has at least 300mm of clearance in front and 150mm from the wall behind to allow for proper airflow.

-• Refrigerant leak: Listen for any high pressure sound and look for greasy or oily-looking stains around the flare nuts.
-Contact a professional to detect the location and repair leaks.
+• Refrigerant leak: Listen for a hissing sound and look for greasy, oily stains around flare nuts.
+This requires a professional to detect and repair.

-• Compressor issues: Professional diagnosis and repair are necessary.
+• Compressor issues: A faulty compressor requires professional diagnosis and repair.

 2. Strange Noises

-• Identify the noise: Determine the source of the noise (indoor or outdoor unit).
-Look for any rust
+• Identify the noise: Try to determine the source of the noise (indoor or outdoor unit).
+Check for rust.

-• Loose components: Generally ok to tighten any loose parts carefully but do not overtighten critical parts such as flare nuts.
-If unsure, contact a service Technician.
+• Loose components: It's generally safe to carefully tighten any loose parts, but do not overtighten critical components like flare nuts.
+If in doubt, contact a service technician.

 • Worn-out fan blades: Contact a technician for replacement.

-• Refrigerant issues: Contact a service professional - make sure he has an Approved Gas Handling license
+• Refrigerant issues: Contact a qualified professional with an Approved Gas Handling Licence.

 3. Frozen Evaporator Coil